 Fira de Nadal del Port Vell offers more activities, with a Ferris wheel, a traditional carousel, a floating nativity scene, and a giant LED Christmas tree.

-The first two markets open at the end of November and close on Christmas Eve, whereas the latter is until the Epiphany.
+The first two markets open at the end of November and close on Christmas Eve, whereas the latter is open until the Epiphany.

 On Kings Day, Fira de Reis has children’s toys, caganers, and cagatios for last-minute gift-giving!
-Celebrating Christmas in Barcelona is actually pretty fun!
+Celebrating Christmas in Barcelona is pretty fun!

 9. Celebrate La Fira de La Candelera

-On the 2nd of February, it is La Candelera, a Roman Catholic holiday commemorating the purification of Mary; however, the holiday actually holds its roots in Juno Februa, a pagan ceremony marking the halfway point between the winter solstice and spring equinox in Roman times.
+On the 2nd of February, it is La Candelera, a Roman Catholic holiday commemorating the purification of Mary; however, the holiday holds its roots in Juno Februa, a pagan ceremony marking the halfway point between the winter solstice and spring equinox in Roman times.

 Traditionally it has been an important day for farmers, but today it is an agricultural fair of over 900 stalls with produce and items ranging from trees, plants, tools, handicrafts, cheese, and wine.